Jordan Schakel

-Jordan Schakel (born June 13, 1998) is an American professional basketball player for Filou Oostende of Belgian BNXT League and the Champions League.
+Jordan Schakel (born June 13, 1998) is an American professional basketball player who last played for Niners Chemnitz of German Basketball Bundesliga.
 He played college basketball for the San Diego State Aztecs.
-Throughout his college career, Schakel scored 225 field goals from behind the 3-point line, ranking third in SDSU's history, and ended his college career with a total 1,034 points.
+For his college career, Schakel scored 225 field goals from behind the 3-point line, ranking third in SDSU's history, and ended his college career with a total 1,034 points.
 He averaged 42.7 percent from behind the three-point line and 46.11 percent during his final year, ranking third nationally in the 2020–21 season.
 Schakel graduated with a degree in marketing from the SDSU Fowler College of Business and was named a Scholar Athlete in each semester.

 Before joining the Aztecs, Schakel graduated from Bishop Montgomery High School in Torrance, California.
 In high school, he was part of the team that won the state's Division IV Championship of California Interscholastic Federation in his freshman year and, as a senior, helped his team win the Open Division Championship, the top high school basketball title in California.
 Schakel was ranked by ESPN as a 4-star recruit of the class of 2017 and was named to the first-team All-CIF, All-Del Rey League, and All-CIF Southern Section Open Division, and the Daily Breezes All-Area First Team.